Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Overall System Evaluation

 \subsection{Effective Sampling Rate and Data Rate}

-Each node switches between sampling, packet encoding, packet creation, and packet processing during the Sampling Phase.
-In this section, we evaluate the overhead of the last three tasks on \textit{effective rate}, defined as the actual number of samples collected per second by a node.
-Effective rate is measured as the actual number of samples received per second by the server.
+During the Sampling phase, each node switches between sampling, packet encoding, packet creation, and packet processing.
+To quantify the processing overhead of these tasks on the sampling rate, we define \textit{effective rate} as the actual number of samples collected and transmitted per second by a node.
 Figure~\ref{fig:duration} shows the empirical evaluation of the {effective rate}.
-We also measure wireless communication rate per node by using a wireless sniffer that captures all the packets exchanged between the node and \gls{AP}.
-Figure \ref{fig:data_rate} presents the empirical measurement of wireless communication rate for the same scenarios given in Figure~\ref{fig:duration}.
+On the other hand, to quantify the effectiveness of the encoding methods, Figure \ref{fig:data_rate} presents the empirical measurement of wireless communication rate.

 Both Figures~\ref{fig:duration} and \ref{fig:data_rate} include Baseline-6B, which represents the case where no encoding is applied on timestamps (\cref{encoding_methods}).
 Note that the number of samples per packet when using Baseline-6B is always 183, independent of batch size.
 As Figure~\ref{fig:duration} shows, we observe that the sampling rate achieved by Baseline-6B is closer to the target rate, compared to the cases where encoding is applied.
 This is because packet encoding introduces a processing time that causes sampling interruption.
 However, as Figure \ref{fig:data_rate} shows, the data rate generated per node is considerably higher when using Baseline-6B.
 For example, when sampling at $\textrm{500\:k\gls{sps}}$, the sampling rate of \gls{D-OENC} is $\mathrm{10\%}$ lower than that of Baseline-6B (Figure \ref{fig:duration}(d)), whereas, the data rate generated by Baseline-6B is $\mathrm{220\%}$ higher (Figure \ref{fig:data_rate}(d)).
 Regardless of the channel access mechanism, the significantly higher data rate of Baseline-6B increases the number of \glspl{AP} required to ensure the bandwidth and reliability requirements of communication are met.
-Also note that for sampling rates less than $\textrm{500\:k\gls{sps}}$, the effective rate achieved by \gls{D-OENC} is almost the same as the target rate, but the amount of data generated by Baseline-6B is considerably higher.
+Also, note that for sampling rates less than $\textrm{500\:k\gls{sps}}$, the effective rate achieved by \gls{D-OENC} is almost the same as the target rate, but the amount of data generated by Baseline-6B is considerably higher.